SDG 6 - Strategic Initiatives

 Western’s Policy on Environment and Sustainability commits to promoting sustainability as well as reducing waste and hazardous materials.
 Comprehensive procedures are in place to prevent polluted water from entering the water system, including: stringent protocols for handling and disposing of contaminated biowaste, emergency response plans for accidents, and regular safety audits to ensure compliance with environmental standards.
 Key policies include:

-Water Reuse water4.png
+Water Consumption and Reuse water4.png

-Western’s Sustainable Design Guidelines promote best practices in sustainable design and advanced building performance.
-We have seen a 14% reduction in water intensity and a 9% reduction in water use since 2018 (as of 2023).
 Western’s policy of water reuse includes the installation of 88 water meters that provide real-time data, annual testing of 651 backflow devices, and steam condensate recovery, saving over 200,000m3 of municipal water in 2023.
-The university also employs low-flow fixtures, greywater management, low-irrigation landscaping, and cooling system improvements to further reduce water consumption.
-Wastewater is directed to the Greenway Wastewater Treatment plant, and Low Impact Development systems, such as an on-campus rain garden, manage stormwater and support biodiversity.
-Additionally, Western has increased bottle filling stations and practices sustainable landscaping by reducing high-water requirement plantings and decommissioning irrigation systems.
+The university also employs low-flow fixtures, low-irrigation landscaping, and cooling system improvements to further reduce water consumption.
+The multi-purpose greywater system alone has mitigated 10 million litres of municipal water since 2017.

 Outreach: freshwater ecosystems, water management, overfishing